- How can a pet help my mental health?

 Caring for a pet can help our mental health in many ways, including:

 - increasing your physical activity.
-Dog owners are likely to take their pet out every day for a walk or run.
+Dog owners are likely to take their pets for a walk or run every day.
 This can be a fun way to fit exercise into your routine

 - providing companionship.
 Pets can give you a sense of security and someone to share the day with.
 Caring for them can help you feel wanted and needed.
 This can be especially valuable for older people or those who live alone